Gravitational back-reaction is magical

-That is, non-local magic controls the level of geometric change in response to adding mass energy in the bulk, where the zero magic limit indeed recovers the trivial response function in stabilizer holographic tensor networks.
-As we showed earlier in \cref{lemmaNL}, anti-flatness is zero if and only if the non-local magic vanishes.
-Then, through \cref{branemagicNL}, there is no back-reaction in the zero magic limit.
+That is, nonlocal magic controls the level of geometric change in response to adding mass energy in the bulk, where the zero magic limit indeed recovers the trivial response function in stabilizer holographic tensor networks.
+As we showed earlier in \cref{lemmaNL}, antiflatness is zero if and only if the nonlocal magic vanishes.
+Then, through \cref{branemagicNL}, there is no backreaction in the zero magic limit.
 This is consistent with results from \cite{nogo}.

 \begin{remark} Recall the flatness problem of the entanglement spectrum is also present in random tensor networks even though they are not stabilizer codes.
-This is because non-local magic is also low for Haar random states (\cref{rmk:1}), even though they are not stabilizer codes.
-Therefore the same type of gravitational backreaction is also ``turned off'' in \cite{Hayden_2016}. \end{remark}
+This is because nonlocal magic is also low for Haar random states (\cref{rmk:1}), even though they are not stabilizer codes.
+Therefore the same type of gravitational backreaction is also ``turned off'' in Ref.~\cite{Hayden_2016}. \end{remark}

-A more rigorous bound relating non-local magic and the R\'enyi entropy derivatives $\partial_n \mathcal{A}$ can also be proven.
+A more rigorous bound relating nonlocal magic and the R\'enyi entropy derivatives $\partial_n \mathcal{A}$ can also be proven.